 Equitation Preview – Open to all ages of riders not really good at a posting trot.
 Walk, 2-point walk, whoa, turn circles and do a brief sitting trot.
 Informal attire okay.
 People can go in with riders for safety, but should try not to assist.

-Long Stirrup Equitation – Open to riders 13 and over, including adult amateurs that cannot jump over 18″.
-They may not enter any classes jumping higher than 18″.
-See prizelist for more information.
+Long Stirrup Equitation – Open to riders 14 and over, including adult amateurs that can jump 18″.

 AUTUMN OLIVE FARM appreciates your attendance at our events!